lazydictionary/FTP-Tester/README.md

 3. **Start Testing**:
    - Follow the real-time power targets on the graph
+   - No standing, if possible - limit to the first 5 minutes of the ramp warmup at most
    - Use the timer controls to pause/resume as needed
    - Monitor your progress with visual indicators